felixm3/scRNA-seq/README.md

 *You may need to refresh a couple of times if you see the message "Unable to render code block" when loading the (pdf of the) Jupyter notebook above*

 I wrote these R scripts to analyze a large, single-cell RNA sequencing (scRNA-seq) dataset (~900,000 cells) using R and various Bioconductor bioinformatics packages.
-The dataset is

 ### Overall Functionality:
 The scripts accomplish the following tasks:
 1. Load necessary R packages for analysis (Seurat, DESeq2, pheatmap, ggplot2, etc.).